 Nellie threw her brush up into the air where it vanished with a pop.
 “Well, that was easy.”
 They both heard the sparks go off in the other room, signaling that someone was about to arrive through the floo.
 In spite of her declaration that no one would care, Wren smoothed down her shirt and gave Nellie a nervous glance.

 "You look nice," Nellie told Wren.
-"At least your hair does," she dug in.
-Wren stuck out her tongue.
-"Have a happy birthday!"
+"At least your hair does."
+Wren stuck out her tongue as Nellie called out, "Have a happy birthday!"

-When she came out of the kitchen, she didn't recognize the tall, lanky form sitting with their back to the fireplace.
+Wren came out of the kitchen, expecting to see familiar faces, but she didn't recognize the tall, lanky form sitting with his back to the fireplace.
 She shrugged it off as the fireplace flashed green and a girl in a cloak with long fiery hair came tumbling out.
 Wren watched her sort herself out and throw silvery dust back into the flames, signaling the floo network was clear for the next traveler.
 Then the girl caught sight of Wren from across the tavern.

-Wren gave her friend a half-nervous squeeze as the fireplace flashed again.
+She squeezed Wren tightly as the fireplace flashed again.
 She craned her neck to see the taller of the two Potter brothers step out of the fireplace.

 Rose beckoned to her cousin.
 "James!
 She's over here!"

 He shook the soot and floo powder off and then tossed his robe onto the back of a chair, revealing jeans and a t-shirt underneath.
 "Hello, birthday girl!"

 Wren let out a little "oof" as James squeezed her tight and lifted her off the floor.
 “Lily would have been here, but she’s at league practice.
 Thinks she’s going to be the next Quidditch star like Mum.”
 His grin faded as he looked around the tavern.
 "Where are all the balloons and streamers?"

 "We've been busy," Wren said lamely.
 She hadn't even thought of decorations.